yotinnot/abs-documentation/docs/stores/index.md

 ## Labels

-All items, really, everything in Airborne Support must have appropriate identifying labels in the form of stickers.
+All items in Airborne Support must have appropriate identifying labels in the form of stickers.
 A label should be able to at least identify the item by its part number, serial number - if any, ABS batch number or OEM batch number.

-In case of life limited items, a _red_ shelf life label is needed together with ID label.
+In case of life limited items, a **red** shelf life label is needed together with ID label.
 Integrated label - ID and shelf life - is currently not approved by MOE.

-::: warning
+::: danger
 **DO NOT USE** any item without a ID label
 :::

 ::: warning
-**TAKE CAUTIONS** on any item without expiration label
+**TAKE CAUTION** on any item without expiration label
 :::

 Label examples: